jy7894/Create-New-Project/README.md

 - Java
 - c++

-currently this uses python3 and uses bash for run sripts (will add powershell support soon)
+currently this uses python3 and uses bash for run sripts